Brothers: A Tale of Two Sons: Plot

-The story begins with a boy named Naiee standing at the tombstone of his dead mother, who drowned at sea while he was unable to save her.
-His older brother, Naia, calls him to help their ill father reach the village's doctor, who in turn tells them the only way to save him is by collecting the water from the Tree of Life.
-The brothers embark on their journey through the village, hills and mountains, while facing challenges like the local bully, a farmer's aggressive dog, and deadly wolves.
+The story begins with a boy named Naiee standing at the tombstone of his dead mother who drowned at sea while he was unable to save her.
+After the ghost of his mother comforts him, his older brother, Naia, calls him to help their ill father reach the village's doctor who, in turn, tells them the only way to save him is by collecting the water from the Tree of Life.
+The brothers embark on their journey through the village, hills and mountains while facing challenges such as the local bully, a farmer's aggressive dog, and deadly wolves.
 They help others along the way – reuniting a troll couple, saving a man attempting suicide, and aiding an inventor.

-The brothers save a girl from being sacrificed by tribesmen.
-The girl assists them on their journey, and begins seducing Naia, tricking the brothers to enter a cave, much to Naiee's dismay.
-Once inside, she reveals herself as a monstrous spider creature and while trying to eat Naia, the brothers manage to thwart and kill her by pulling off her legs but not before she mortally wounds and stabs Naia.
+The brothers eventually encounter a savage group of tribesmen and save a young girl from being sacrificed.
+While assisting the brothers on their journey, the girl begins seducing Naia, much to Naiee's dismay, and tricks them into entering a cave.
+Once inside, she reveals herself as a monstrous spider creature who tries to eat the brothers, but they manage to thwart and kill her by pulling off her legs, but not before she mortally wounds Naia.
 Nearing the end of their journey, the brothers reach the Tree of Life; Naia insists that Naiee venture on to reach the top of the tree.
-He collects the Water of Life, but as he returns to the bottom, he finds that Naia has already died from his injury.
+Naiee collects the Water of Life but, as he returns to the bottom, he finds that Naia has already died from his wound.
 Unable to revive him using the water, Naiee buries and grieves for his older brother before returning to the village.

 Upon reaching the shoreline, Naiee must face his inability to swim in order to get the waters to his dying father.
-His mother's spirit appears to comfort and motivate him, and with Naia's spiritual guidance, Naiee is able to force himself to swim to the village.
+His mother's spirit appears to comfort and motivate him and, with Naia's spiritual guidance, Naiee is able to force himself to swim to the village.
 He is able to give the doctor the water, and the father recovers from his illness overnight.
 A short time afterwards, Naiee and his father mourn at the tombstones of both the mother and Naia.